pumano/allure-reports-portal/README.md

 1) you should create `allure-results` folder inside your project's folder and copy files from **allure-result** folder to that folder after each CI result.

 2) generate `allure-report` on the report server based on `allure-results` folder data and copy data from that `allure-report` folder to your project's folder.

-# TODO

-* publish as package to npm